-Hartlepool Borough Council (HBC) is currently preparing a new Hartlepool Local Development Framework which, once adopted, will replace the 2006 Local Plan.
-Hartlepool BC is currently at Preferred Options Stage and there was a public consultation which invited comment on the Local Plan Preferred Options document /Proposal Map and associated Sustainability Appraisal and Habitats Regulations Assessment (HRA) between Friday 27 May and Friday 22 July 2016.
+Hartlepool Borough Council (HBC) is currently preparing a new Local Plan which, once adopted, will replace the 2006 Local Plan.
+Hartlepool BC is currently at the Consultation on Main Modifications stage.
+A public consultation which invited comment on the Local Plan Preferred Options document /Proposal Map and associated Sustainability Appraisal and Habitats Regulations Assessment was conducted between Friday 27 May and Friday 22 July 2016.

-A comprehensive response was received from the RSPB (dated 22/07/2016) and this version of the HRA has addressed many of the issues raised.
+Comprehensive responses were received from Natural England and the RSPB and this version of the HRA has addressed many of the issues raised.

-This document is the public consultation version of the HRA stage 1 (screening) and HRA stage 2 Appropriate Assessment (AA) on the consultation Hartlepool Local Plan.
-In this document, the Hartlepool Local Plan has been assessed for its impact on European Sites (Nature 2000 Sites, often referred to as N2K sites).
+This document is an amended version of the stage 1 Habitat Regulations Assessment and a stage 2 Appropriate Assessment on the consultation draft Hartlepool Local Plan.
+The Local Plan has been assessed for its impact on 11 European Sites (Nature 2000 Sites, referred to as N2K sites).

 All of the 86 emerging Local Plan policies have been screened using the 'Natural England guidance on scoring policies from The Habitats Regulations Assessment of Local Development Documents (2009)'.
-A total of 57 policies were initially screened out, leaving 29 policies requiring further assessment.
+A total of 55 policies were initially screened out, leaving 31 policies requiring further assessment.
 The RSPB proposal of examining Likely Significant Effect (LSE) through the source-pathway-receptor method was used.

-Each of the 29 policies was assessed in more detail, employing the precautionary principle and both spatial and in-combination tests, to assess for LSE.
-Where necessary policy wording was recommended and implemented by the Planning Policy Team in order to avoid LSE.
-Following screening, seven housing policies could not be ruled out of causing LSE.
+Each of the 31 policies were assessed in more detail, examining proposed mitigation and with regard to the precautionary principle, to test for Likely Significant Effect (LSE).
+Ten policies could not be ruled out of causing LSE.

-Seven housing policies were subjected to a HRA stage 2 Appropriate Assessment.
-The possibility of a direct adverse impact was ruled out for all policies and all N2K sites.
-The possibility of indirect LSE was examined.
+Ten policies were subjected to a stage 2 Appropriate Assessment.
+The possibility of a direct Adverse Effect On Integrity (AEOI) of sites was ruled out for all policies and all N2K sites (either Special Protection Area (SPA) under the Birds Directive (2009/147/EC) or Special Area of Conservation (SAC) under the Habitats Directive (92/43/EEC)).
+The possibility of indirect AEOI was examined.
 For each issue, evidence is presented and analysed and the Council's conclusions given.
 The following indirect issues are ruled out for all N2K sites: atmospheric pollution and nutrient enrichment from dog faeces.